liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/09-installing-liferay-on-websphere.markdown

 ## Enable Security for Portal Access Control Lists [](id=enable-security-for-portal-access-control-lists)

-When you are ready to start using apps from Liferay Marketplace, you'll want to protect your portal and your WebSphere server from security threats.
+When you are ready to start using apps from Liferay Marketplace, you must enable Liferay's Portal Access Control Lists (PACL) to enforce security policies on Marketplace applications.
 To do so, you must enable Java Security on your WebSphere server and specify a security policy to grant @product@ access to your server.

 In WebSphere's administrative console, go to *Security* &rarr; *Global Security*.
 Check the box to enable Java 2 security, and click *Apply*.